 From cars to computers, coffee machines to children’s toys, almost everything we use on an everyday basis is produced by manufacturers.
 So manufacturing is often described as a key building block of society.
 Manufacturing has evolved over the centuries, from human-centered methods to machine-reliant assembly lines to the highly automated factories we’re beginning to see more of today.
-And the industry continues to evolve.
-Indeed, a number of trends are combining to transform manufacturing and, together, these trends can be referred to as “Industry 4.0.”
+As industry continues to evolve, numerous trends are combining to transform manufacturing.
+These quickly developing new trends have emerged so fast that they have been referred to as “Industry 4.0.”

 Manufacturers are continuously striving to overcome challenges, improve processes and identify efficiencies, and the manufacturing trends that we predict for 2022 will all be in service of these goals.
 As in any new year, manufacturing industry trends will be largely driven by technology advances, marketplace needs and the objectives of the business.
 As we look ahead to the rest of 2022, the impact of the COVID-19 pandemic continues to have an effect on manufacturing, meaning that some 2021 trends will carry over — but there are brand-new challenges and opportunities ahead.

 In 2022, factories and manufacturing facilities are poised to pass the tipping point of smart factory adoption, moving from occasional or sporadic implementation of smart equipment to more full-fledged systems.
 Taking advantage of the full potential of data analytics and communication between machinery and central monitoring tools will allow manufacturers to continue to expand their efficiency.